 West Sayville home prices are not only among the most expensive in New York, but West Sayville real estate also consistently ranks among the most expensive in America.

-West Sayville is a decidedly white-collar town, with fully 87.18% of the workforce employed in white-collar jobs, well above the national average.
+West Sayville is a decidedly white-collar town, with fully 86.85% of the workforce employed in white-collar jobs, well above the national average.
 Overall, West Sayville is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in West Sayville who work in teaching (15.86%), management occupations (14.61%), and sales jobs (10.47%).
+There are especially a lot of people living in West Sayville who work in teaching (15.20%), management occupations (15.20%), and business and financial occupations (11.48%).

 Of important note, West Sayville is also a town of artists.
 West Sayville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape West Sayville’s character.

-West Sayville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about West Sayville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Despite being a small town, West Sayville has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.